creatornicole/csc301-usc-application-app/README.md

 # Use Web Application Locally
 To use the web application locally, you need to start both client and server.

-To do this, first, you will need to have Node.js, a [JavaScript runtime environment that is used to develop server-side applications](https://ninetailed.io/blog/best-javascript-frameworks/), as well as Docker installed.
+To do this, first, you will need to have Node.js as well as Docker installed.
 In addition to that the Node Package Manager (npm) and the Node Version Manager (nvm) is highly recommended to easily manage packages, dependencies and the current version of Node.js.
 The project uses Node.js v20.12.2, npm 10.5.0 and nvm 0.39.7.
 Check your current installed version with the following commands.
 ```
     node -v
     npm -v